carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 continuously throughout the project.

+> ## Where does data end and metadata start?
+>
+> What is "data" and what is "metadata" is can be a matter of
+> perspective: Some researchers' metadata can be other researchers'
+> data.
+>
+> For example, a funding body is a typical administrative metadata,
+> however, it can be used to calculate numbers of public datasets per funder.
+> And then used to compare effect of different funders' policies on open practices.
+>
+{: .callout}

 > ## Identifying metadata types (5 minutes)
 > Here we have an excel spreadsheet that contains project metadata for a made-up experiment
 > ![metadata-full-spreadhseet](../fig/04-metadatafull_spreadsheet.png)